KelliExMachina/PickOrPass/README.md

 Colin has not read a defense in years (time site here, preferrably last game), devil's advocate: defenses have not seen his play either.

+2011-2016 some people only speak about his last two years as a starter, or year and a half for the pedanticts.

+NFL QB rating calculator.

 Gathering data from the NFL.